-The portfolio underperformed its benchmark in the first quarter of 2021.
-At a sector level, stock selection in consumer staples and financials detracted from performance, while stock selection in materials and an underweight to health care contributed to performance.
-At the region level, stock selection in Canada and continental Europe detracted from performance, while an underweight to the Pacific Rim was the sole contributor to performance.
+The portfolio underperformed its benchmark in the second quarter of 2021.
+At a sector level, stock selection in consumer discretionary and financials detracted from performance, while stock selection in communication services and consumer staples contributed to performance.
+At the region level, stock selection in Canada and emerging markets detracted from performance, while an underweight to Japan and stock selection in the Pacific Rim contributed to performance.

 Significant impacts on performance

 The German apparel company, contributed to returns.
 The company delivered solid quarterly results beating estimates on both revenue and net income.
 Management upgraded its sales guidance for the full year and also expected a significant acceleration fueled by an array of innovative product releases over the year..

 The Swiss chemicals and biotechnology company, contributed to returns.
 The company announced that it will be expanding its API development and manufacturing site in China.
 Markets also reacted positively to the company’s partnership with Moderna, the American pharmaceutical and biotechnology company, to support production of COVID-19 vaccines.

 ▬ Canadian National Railway